Making learning accessible for every student

-SMART solutions help you to promote accessibility by providing support for students’ visual, auditory, physical and mobility, and social and communication needs – so it’s easy for all students to participate both academically and socially in class.
-Find out how our products foster accessibility in each of the areas below.
+SMART solutions help you promote accessibility by providing support for students’ visual, auditory, physical and mobility, and social and communication needs – so it’s easy for all students to participate both academically and socially in class.

 Accessibility in a SMART-enabled classroom